 SSS members in good standing are entitled to benefits under the Social Security and Employees’ Compensation (EC) Programs in case of sickness, death, disability, maternity, and old age.
 Except for benefits under the EC Program, self-employed and voluntary members are entitled to the same benefits as covered employees.

 Cash benefits are given as monthly pension or lump sum amount (for retirement, disability or death) or daily cash allowances (for sickness and maternity).
-SSS members can also apply for an SSS salary loan.
+SSS members can also apply for an SSS salary loan and calamity loan.

 Table of Contents